Dmytro-Pashko/Clima/README.md

 Clima is a well-designed simple weather app that was implemented in a part of the Complete 2021 Flutter Development Bootcamp with Dart (https://www.udemy.com/course/flutter-bootcamp-with-dart/)

 The Clima app can display information about the weather for the current user's location or any city.
-The app uses OpenWeatherMap API (https://openweathermap.org/current) in order to obtain weather information.
+The app uses c (https://openweathermap.org/current) in order to obtain weather information.
+App handles different erorrs like missing GPS data, unstable internet connection, failed communication with OpenWeatherMap API.

 ## App Desing
 Generally, the main focus during the development was aimed at the design of the application.